3-D printed ovary allows infertile mouse to mate and give birth

 Story highlights

-- Scientists 3-D printed a structure to house follicles and transplanted it into mice, which then began to ovulate
+- Scientists printed a structure to house follicles and transplanted it into mice, which began to ovulate

 - The researchers hope a similar human implant can be tested within five years

 (CNN)A new era of regenerative medicine could be on the horizon.
-A 3-D printed ovary allowed an infertile mouse to naturally mate and then go on to give birth to two pups of their own, according to new research published Tuesday in Nature Communications.
+A 3-D printed ovary allowed an infertile mouse to naturally mate and go on to give birth to two pups of their own, according to new research published Tuesday in Nature Communications.

 The 3-D printed bioprosthetic ovary, as it's termed, is "the holy grail of bioengineering for regenerative medicine," said Teresa K. Woodruff, a reproductive scientist and director of the Women's Health Research Institute at Northwestern University Feinberg School of Medicine.

-"The long-term goal for this is cancer patients," said Woodruff.
+"The long-term goal for this is cancer patients," Woodruff said.
 She hopes this new research, a collaboration with other scientists including Ramille Shah, an assistant professor of materials science and engineering at McCormick School of Engineering, will result in a way to restore fertility in women who underwent life-preserving cancer treatments that rendered them sterile.

 Scaffold for growth

 Ovaries are essential to the female reproductive system.
-Not only do these glandular organs produce hormones, when healthy they also release at least one egg each month for possible fertilization.
+Not only do these glandular organs produce hormones, when healthy, they release at least one egg each month for possible fertilization.

 The basic unit of the ovary is the follicle, each of which contains a single egg surrounded by the cells that make the hormones estrogen and progesterone.

-For an artificial ovary to be functional it would need to facilitate ovulation.
+For an artificial ovary to be functional, it would need to facilitate ovulation.

 Faced with this task, Shah and her colleagues created a 3-D printed structure -- essentially a scaffold on which to embed follicles -- made out of hydrogels, a material that is 99% water with a little polymer in it to give it strength.
 Shah and her colleagues also endowed their scaffolding material with pores in which follicles could be placed.

-"What that does is it provides follicles with the space to grow," said Shah.
+"What that does is, it provides follicles with the space to grow," Shah said.
 "But also it allows space for blood vessels to infiltrate the scaffold without degrading the material."

 Natural signals

 Once seeded with follicles, the structure was transplanted into mice whose ovaries had been removed.
 From there, the follicles matured, and the mice ovulated.
-Mating, their eggs were fertilized and eventually they gave birth to at least two pups each.
+After mating, their eggs were fertilized, and they gave birth to at least two pups each.

 Within the bodies of each mouse, explained Woodruff, the structure had become "a functionalized soft-organ transplant."
 The recipient mice actually coordinated development of ovarian tissues in their bodies, she said, because the flow of their blood through the pores of this structure helped transform it into a functional bioprosthetic.